• Skip to primary navigation

 • To garnish, place berries, mint leaves, and edible flowers around the edges of the dish.
 And if you can tolerate seeds, black sesame would be pretty garnish as well.
 Just keep in mind sesame and seeds in general are not allowed during the AIP elimination phase.

 • For best results, use Pique Tea Matcha.
+It’s a fine tea powder that dissolves well.
 You can get 5% off using the code BETH5.

 Nutrition